Foundations-of-HPC/Foundations_of_HPC_2020/README.md

 # Foundations of HPC, 2020/2021
-This repository collects the materials from the course "Foundations of HPC" at Data Science and Scientific Computer, University of Trieste
+This repository collects the materials from the course "Foundations of HPC" at Data Science and Scientific Computer, University of Trieste, year 2020/2021

 Teachers: